 FAQs

-When I start to work with a new client there are some questions which are most commonly asked questions, please see below and of course let me know if there is anything that you would add!
+When I start to work with a new client there are some common questions that get asked, which I answer below.
+Of course, please do also get in touch if there is anything that you would add!

 My approach is that everybody can train and find a way to work out, regardless of size or experience.
 My approach is flexible, easy going and above all I want you to have fun!
 I will tailor the session based on your capability and how you feel that day.
 I am constantly investing in my knowledge of anatomy and physiology so that I can work around injuries and mobility restrictions.

-Absolutely not.
+Absolutely not!
 I am not that type of trainer.
-It is a matter of principle to me that I do not know how you feel and I take pride in listening and adapting exercises to suit you.
-I am here to motivate you, distract you if necessary, keep you accountable so that you can complete a set but not to push you way past your comfort level.
+It is a matter of principle to me that I take pride in listening and adapting exercises to suit you.
+I am here to motivate you, distract you if necessary and keep you accountable so that you can complete a set, but not to push you past your comfort level.

 As our fitness and strength improves, we start to progress on to tougher movement patterns, heavier weights and/or more endurance style work.
 Each of us has a threshold for pushing ourselves and it’s my job to balance that with a fun and challenging workout whether it is in a class or 1:2:1.